Spencer Overgaard, Registered Psychotherapist

 It could be said that by participating in group therapy members are ‘sneaking up on themselves’: they are willingly opening themselves up to hear comments from others about themselves that they have never previously considered.
 Sometimes we are surprised and unsettled by them.
 One can also think of fellow participants as mirrors to ourselves: one strives to use what others see and hear from them about oneself in order to get insights that are otherwise typically unavailable.

 While some of what we hear in group is challenging, the experience is often positive as well.
 Not uncommonly, members hear about strengths as well, perhaps learning of this for the first time.
 This kind of communication can alter how they perceive themselves.
-So, when we are ‘mirrored’ in the group, we can learn about both the difficult and favourable dimensions of our personalities.
+We can learn about difficult and favourable dimensions of our personalities when we are ‘mirrored’ in the group,.

 Experiencing and Expressing Emotions